 Once the Dudhi is grated, this Instant Pot dessert is ready in under 15 minutes!

-- substitute ghee with any mild cooking oil
+- replace ghee with neutral cooking oil or vegan butter

-- substitute low fat milk with nut milk
+- substitute low fat milk with nut milk, like almond milk

 - Stir in 1-2 drops of plant based green food color along with the vanilla for a pretty green halwa.